Aye-I-Love-Alex/backend/README.md

 ## Running the Frontend
 ### Requirements
 * ElasticSearch and Docker installed and functional
-* All python packages from requirements.txt installed in a virtual environment i.e. venv.\n
+* All python packages from requirements.txt installed in a virtual environment i.e. venv.

 ```flask --app comparator run```